aditikhare11/RISC-V-Core/README.md

 ## Future Work

-This project was done as a part of the **RISC-V based MYTH (Microprocessor for You in Thirty Hours)** conducted by **Kunal Ghosh** and **Steve Hoover**.
-The current project was designed in 30 hours over a span of 5 days.
-It implements almost the entire RV32I base instruction set.
+This project was done as a part of the [**RISC-V based MYTH (Microprocessor for You in Thirty Hours)**](https://www.vlsisystemdesign.com/riscv-based-myth/) workshop conducted by **Kunal Ghosh** and **Steve Hoover**.
+The current project implements almost the entire RV32I base instruction set.
 Future work involves modifying the current design to implement support for the remaining operations and also implementation of other standard extensions like M, F and D.

 ## Acknowledgements